Post exam: moving on from failure

 In the run up to results, this might be a statistic that parents can share with their expectant children to demonstrate that dropping a grade, or even two, is actually fairly common and not a definition of failure.
 It might also be a good time to set straight any misconception that the young person might harbour that they are letting their parents down if there is a blip in their academic record.

 Dealing with Disappointment

 Teenagers who have missed the entry grades for their preferred university are bound to feel disappointed and anxious, as are their parents.
 But they need to be aware that they have options and the future is still bright.
 Parents can also help bolster the wellbeing of their fragile and probably confused offspring by staying calm and being supportive.
-Helping them devise a plan of action can overcome inertia and the risk of a downward spiral, with less than pleasant outcomes.
+Helping them devise a plan of action to avoid post exam failure can overcome inertia and the risk of a downward spiral, with less than pleasant outcomes.

 Some university courses will overlook a slipped grade and these lucky candidates may still get an automatic confirmation that their place is secure.
 If this does not happen, university hopefuls need to brush themselves off, take a deep breath and be prepared to ring their first choice institution and plead their case.
 While they are unlikely to feel positive and upbeat, trying to sound enthusiastic will work in their favour.